Parking and Transportation Services

 All students enrolled at Harding University (full- or part-time; professional, graduate or undergraduate; living on- or off-campus) and their spouses must register their vehicles.

-- The Office of Parking & Transportation Services may utilize online resources to identify the owners of unregistered vehicles.
+6. The Office of Parking & Transportation Services may utilize online resources to identify the owners of unregistered vehicles.
 Unregistered student-owned or student-driven vehicles may be registered by the Office of Parking & Transportation Services and all applicable fees and fines will be applied to the student’s account.
-Unregistered vehicles which accrue a minimum of five (5) citations may be towed at the owners expense.

 Rules and Regulations